 Winter traveling on the road can be beautiful if you are mindful of the colder weather, different driving conditions, and the type of heating you’ll need in your car.

 Last year, a record number of Americans took to the roads for holiday travel, with statistics showing that roughly 107.3 million people traveled 50 miles or more from home from December 23rd through January 1st.
 With so many people on the road and away from home for the holidays, it makes you wonder just what happens to their furry little pups during this time of year.
 Well, they often join their owners.
 If you’re one of the millions of people who will travel this winter and bring their dog along for the trip, you’ll want to follow a few safety tips to ensure your whole family has a happy holiday.

 It’s suggested to first begin by assessing your pet’s comfort level while traveling.
 As you have likely taken them on car rides before, you’ll already know how they react when in a moving vehicle.
 Please take a few test runs with your dog to prepare for the trip, and remember to pack all of their essentials for the journey, such as food, water, their favorite toys, and maybe even a cozy sweater or two.
 If you are going to be renting a car for the drive, you’ll want to research which car is best for your family size, the distance you’ll be traveling, and the needs of your dog.
-If they’re a larger breed, for example, consider opting for a car that has a larger space in the back where you can fold down some seats to give them extra room or make space for a crate.
+For example, if they’re a larger breed, consider opting for a car that has a larger space in the back where you can fold down some seats to give them extra room or make space for a crate.

 Take Frequent Breaks